Friday, 26 May 2017

 School photo - 1990

-Affies was to a large extent a nightmare; the trauma of the bullying and rejection still affects me to this day.
-It taught me to think of myself in a certain way, and my place in a social hierarchical system, where I need to know my place.
-To have been in a school where competitive success was the only real thing that mattered, that your personality, character, and heart was of no real consequence, de-valued me in totality.
-Success or worth was measured in physical terms, in worldly terms only.
-You were only a success if you excelled at or won in sport, academics, or culture.
+Affies was, to a large extent, a nightmare for me.
+The trauma of bullying and rejection still affects me to this day.
+It taught me to see myself in a certain way and to understand my place within a rigid social hierarchy.
+Being in a school where competitive success was the only thing that truly mattered—where personality, character, and heart seemed to count for very little—left me feeling completely devalued.
+Success and worth were measured only in external terms.
+You were considered successful only if you excelled in sport, academics, or cultural achievements.

-You only achieved social status and acceptance, if you were a winner.
-This was an environment where a sensitive kid with a good heart, who believed in teamwork and the upliftment of others; who believed that relationships supersede winning at all costs, could not thrive.
-Irrespectively, I was rejected and bullied because I was not cut out of the same ‘rock’ as they were.
-I was a foreign concept to them and they did not know how to deal with me.
-I was the wrong person in the wrong school, and I expressed this to my parents countless times, but they refused to listen and help.
+In an environment like that, a sensitive boy with a good heart—someone who believed in teamwork, in uplifting others, and in relationships that mattered more than winning at all costs—could not easily thrive.
+Regardless of my intentions or character, I was rejected and bullied because I was not cut from the same “rock” as the others.
+I was a foreign concept to them, and they did not know how to deal with me.
+In many ways, I was simply the wrong person in the wrong school.
+I expressed this to my parents countless times, but they refused to listen or help.

 Thursday, 18 May 2017

-After many years of constantly moving about, dad managed to get a loan from the bank to purchase a house in a suburb called Mountain-View.
-I was 6 years old at the time and of school-going age, so I started school at Bergsig primary (Bergsig is the Afrikaans for Mountain View).
-Mountain View was mostly a blue-collar Afrikaner suburb to the West of Pretoria.
+After many years of constantly moving about, my father finally managed to secure a bank loan to purchase a house in a suburb called Mountain View.
+I was six years old at the time and had reached school-going age, so I began attending Bergsig Primary School—“Bergsig” being the Afrikaans translation of Mountain View.

 My brother and I with my dad in our garden - My brother's first day of school